luapower/website/www/md/get-involved.md

 	!/foo/               ; include the directory in root named `foo` !/foo/**             ; include the contents of the directory named `foo`, recursively

-> NOTE: Double-asterisk patterns are Git 1.8.2+.

 ### The code

-  * adding at least a small comment on the first line of every Lua file with a short tagline (what the module does), author and license can be a huge barrier-remover towards approaching your code (adding a full screen of legal crap on the other hand is just bad taste - IMHO).
+  * add at least a small comment on the first line of every Lua file with a short tagline (what the module does), author and license.
+It can be a huge barrier-remover towards approaching your code (adding a full screen of legal crap on the other hand is just bad taste - IMHO).
-  * adding a comment on top of the `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating the file adds confidence that the C API is complete and updated.
+  * add a comment on top of the `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating the file.
+This adds confidence that the C API is complete and up-to-date.
-  * calling `ffi.load()` without paths, custom names or version numbers keeps the module away from any decision regarding how and where the library is to be found, which in turn this allows for more freedom on how to deploy libraries.
+  * call `ffi.load()` without paths, custom names or version numbers to keep the module away from any decision regarding how and where the library is to be found.
+This allows for more freedom on how to deploy libraries.
-  * the reason for putting cdefs in a separate file is because they may contain types that other packages might need.
-If this is an unlikely scenario and the API is small, you can embed the cdefs in the main module file directly.
+  * put cdefs in a separate "header" file because it may contain types that other packages might need.
+If this is an unlikely scenario and the API is small, embed the cdefs in the main module file directly.
-  * (subjective) I don't use `module()` to keep _G clean.
-For big modules with a shared namespace I make a "namespace" module and use `setfenv(1, require'foo.ns')` as the first line of every submodule (see [winapi]).
+  * don't use `module()`, keep Mr. _G clean.
+For big modules with a shared namespace, make a "namespace" module and use `setfenv(1, require'foo.ns')` as the first line of every submodule (see [winapi]).
-  * (subjective) my code is indented with tabs, and alignment inside the line is done with spaces, because I think that a fixed tabsize should not be enforced on people (plus very few editors can jump through space indentation).
+  * indent your code with tabs, and use spaces inside the line, don't force your tabsize on people (also, very few editors can jump through space indents).
-  * (subjective) I use Lua's naming conventions `foo_bar` and `foobar` instead of FooBar or fooBar.
+  * use Lua's naming conventions `foo_bar` and `foobar` instead of FooBar or fooBar.

 ### The build scripts